Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

 # How to configure APIM Service Fabric Managed Cluster Service Connection

 The steps below describe how to configure [Azure API Management](https://learn.microsoft.com/azure/api-management/) (APIM) to route traffic to a back-end service in a Service Fabric managed cluster using PowerShell.
+For unmanaged clusters, use [Integrate API Management with Service Fabric in Azure](https://learn.microsoft.com/azure/service-fabric/service-fabric-tutorial-deploy-api-management).

 Service Fabric Managed Clusters provision and manage the 'server' certificate including the rollover process before certificate expiration.
 There is currently no notification when this occurs.